Senate Republicans advance Trump's tax and spending cuts bill after dramatic late-night vote

 House Speaker Mike Johnson sent his colleagues home for the weekend with plans to be on call to return to Washington.

-Associated Press writers Ali Swenson and Matthew Daly contributed to this report.
+Associated Press writers Ali Swenson, Fatima Hussein, Michelle L. Price and Matthew Daly contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.